SkygearIO/skygear-doc/content/js/index.md

 <a name="set-up-app"></a>
 ## Set up your JS App

-Remember to configure your skygear container with the `Server EndPoint` and `API Key` you get on Skygear Developer Portal **BEFORE** you make API calls.
+Remember to configure your skygear container (variable `skygear` is the default container instance) with the `Server EndPoint` and `API Key` you get on Skygear Developer Portal **BEFORE** you make API calls.

 ``` javascript
 skygear.config({